GoldandBlack - Trevion Williams' game-winner caps Purdue surge to beat Michigan State

 It was quite a rally.

-The Boilermakers managed a season-low 16 first-half points after shooting 6-of-23 and 0-for-12 from three-point range.
+The Boilermakers shot 6-of-23 and 0-for-12 from three-point range in the first half.
 A 9-0 Spartan run to close the half made it 31-16 at the break.

 More to come ...